✦ Up to $30,000+ Available

 +UHC DPA (6%)

 Note: Maximum assistance scenario for new build purchases.
-Requires meeting all program income limits and using a participating builder.
+All four programs have repayment terms; verify compatibility and current terms with a participating lender.

 $25K+